tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 algorithms that are not supported in TLS 1.3.

 If an authenticator request is present, the signature algorithm MUST be chosen from one of the signature schemes in the authenticator request.
-Otherwise, the signature algorithm used should be chosen from the "signature_algorithms" extension sent by the peer in the TLS handshake.
+Otherwise, the signature algorithm used should be chosen from the "signature_algorithms_cert" extension (in TLS 1.3) or "signature_algorithms" (in TLS 1.2) sent by the peer in the TLS handshake.

 The signature is computed using the over the concatenation of: